Sunflower Student Movement: Legal

 On April 21, Lin Fei-fan, Chen Wei-ting, Huang Kuo-chang and four other key members of the Sunflower Movement attended the Taipei District Prosecutors' Office voluntarily to explain what happened during their occupation of the legislature that began on March 18 and the attempted occupation of the Executive Yuan on March 23.
 Wellington Koo, one of the lawyers accompanying the group, said that, if charged, the defendants would enter a plea of not guilty.
 The prosecutors said that several protestors stood accused of a number of offenses, such as obstruction of justice.

-By June 2014, over four hundred people had been investigated for their role in the protest.
+By June 2014, over four hundred people had been questioned or investigated by prosecutors and the police for their role in the protest.

 On July 30, 23 injured protesters filed suit against premier Jiang Yi-huah, National Police Agency Director-General Wang Cho-chiun, Taipei Police Commissioner Huang Sheng-yung and Zhongzheng First Police Precinct Chief Fang Yang-ning on charges of attempted murder, coercion and causing bodily harm.
 More than one hundred demonstrators massed outside the court, calling for Jiang to resign.
 Jiang's cabinet also sued 126 protesters involved with the storming of the Executive Yuan.
 Soon after taking office on May 20, 2016, the Tsai Ing-wen administration and new premier Lin Chuan dropped the charges.